 While Bill tended the drapes and distilled his bourbon, co-founder Margie Samuels was the genius behind the marketing.

-She came up with the shape of the bottle, look of the label, signature red wax topper, and the name Makers Mark.
+She came up with the shape of the bottle, the look of the label, the signature red wax topper, and the name Makers Mark.

 Located at the distillery, you’ll find Star Hill Provisions, a James Beard-approved restaurant with locally sourced and inspired ingredients.